 Research Agenda

-I focus on macrofinance, with a particular emphasis on the dynamics of sovereign debt, monetary policy, and the term structure of interest rates.
-With my research I want to explore different perspectives on sovereign bonds, interest rates, the segmentation of sovereign bond markets, and resulting implications for monetary and fiscal policy.
+I focus on macrofinance, with a particular emphasis on the dynamics of sovereign debt, the term structure of interest rates as well as monetary- and fiscal policy.
+With my research I want to explore different perspectives on sovereign bonds, interest rates, the mechanics of sovereign bond markets, and resulting implications for monetary- and fiscal policy as well as the broader macroeconomy.

 Current Projects